-Type of Complaint Dean Designated to Address Complaint Americans With Disabilities Act ("ADA") Associate Dean for Academic Affairs Career Services Asst.
+Type of Complaint Dean Designated to Address Complaint Americans With Disabilities Act Associate Dean for Academic Affairs ("ADA") Career Services Asst.
 Dean for Student and Career Services Code of Academic Integrity Associate Dean for Academic Affairs Faculty Misconduct (Non-academic) Associate Dean for Academic Affairs (If the Complaint is against the Associate Dean for Academic Affairs, then the Dean.
-If the Complaint is against the Dean then the Provost) Family Educational Rights and Privacy Act ("FERPA") Associate Dean for Academic Affairs Financial Aid Asst.
-Dean for Student and Career Services Grievances Against Faculty Regarding Grading or Grade Appeals Associate Dean for Academic Affairs (If the Complaint is against the Associate Dean for Academic Affairs, then the Dean.
-If the Complaint is against the Dean then the Provost) Nondiscrimination Policy by a Faculty Member Associate Dean for Academic Affairs Nondiscrimination Policy by a Student Asst.
-Dean for Student and Career Services
+If the Complaint is against the Dean then the Provost) Family Educational Rights and Associate Dean for Academic Affairs Privacy Act ("FERPA") Financial Aid Asst.
+Dean for Student and Career Services Grievances Against Faculty Associate Dean for Academic Affairs Regarding Grading or Grade Appeals (If the Complaint is against the Associate Dean for Academic Affairs, then the Dean.
+If the Complaint is against the Dean then the Provost)

-Safety Asst.
-Dean for Student and Career Services Staff Misconduct Associate Dean for Academic Affairs Student Handbook Violations (Not otherwise addressed in this chart) Associate Dean for Academic Affairs Student Misconduct (Academic) Associate Dean for Academic Affairs Student Misconduct (Non-academic) Asst.
+Nondiscrimination Policy by a Faculty Member Associate Dean for Academic Affairs Nondiscrimination Policy by a Asst.
+Dean for Student and Career Services Student Safety Asst.
+Dean for Student and Career Services Staff Misconduct Associate Dean for Academic Affairs Student Handbook Violations Associate Dean for Academic Affairs (Not otherwise addressed in this chart) Student Misconduct (Academic) Associate Dean for Academic Affairs Student Misconduct (Non-academic) Asst.
 Dean for Student and Career Services Student Organizations Asst.
 Dean for Student and Career Services